meghnaravikumar06/digital-clock/README.md

 - Real-time time update every second.
 - Toggle between **24-hour** and **12-hour** formats.
 - Responsive and minimalist design.
-- Soft green and cool dark grey color palette for a sleek look.

 ## Tech Stack
 - **HTML**: Structure of the webpage.